The entire book appears at this link with chapters added after appearing online:

 pony tail sticking out for good measure, Igor walks confidently

-repeats for effect and halts just before reaching Armor’s
+for effect and halts just before reaching Armor’s outstretched hand.

 Then, what do you know comrades, he flips his trim lean body

-over in an acrobatic handstand and walks a few feet with his feet
+over in an acrobatic handstand, walking a few feet with his feet

 in the air.
 That lad always knew how to attract a crowd, kind of